minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-treat-tube.md

 We also played this game with a rolled bath towel and a cut from a plastic pipe.
 It took Miki about two minutes to get the treats out.

-Once we played with the tube I put three Kong Classic toys inside the tube and I put few kibbles into each toy.
-I also put the Kong Genius Mike toy in the tube with some kibbles in it.
-It took Miki about four minutes to get all the kibbles out.
+Once we played with the tube I put three Kong Classic toys inside the tube and I put few kibble into each toy.
+I also put the Kong Genius Mike toy in the tube with some kibble in it.
+It took Miki about four minutes to get all the kibble out.

 The Kong toys fits just inside the tube, and because the tube has a dent at the other end the Kong toys doesn't fall out right away :)

 I made similar game with 60 cm (about 24") long tube and a 60 cm wide bath towel.
-I sprinkled a small handful of kibbles on top the towel and then I rolled it and pushed it inside the tube.
-It took Miki about 15 minutes to get all the kibbles out.
+I sprinkled a small handful of kibble on top the towel and then I rolled it and pushed it inside the tube.
+It took Miki about 15 minutes to get all the kibble out.

 ---